 In southern Africa, I was the South African National Biodiversity Institute's Lead Scientist for Climate Change BioAdaptation and Head of Biodiversity Futures (the latter one of numerous programs I've founded and led).
 From 2013-2016 I was also President of BirdLife South Africa.
-Earlier, I founded and led Namibia's first national programs on biodiversity and climate change for 10 years after Independence, to implement its progressive Constitution.
+Earlier, I founded and led Namibia's first national programs on biodiversity and climate change for 10 years after Independence, to implement its progressive Constitution on sustainable land use, agriculture and national development.

-On science: my main interests are the spatial and temporal responses of biodiversity and ecosystems to global change.
-From 2008-2016, I ran an international research team jointly between an academic institute and a government funded science-policy institute, to understand the vulnerability and adaptation of endemic species to complex global changes, collaborating with palaeoecologists, modellers, geneticists, and statistical ecologists.
+On science: my main interest is the spatial and temporal responses of biodiversity and ecosystems to global change.
+From 2008-2016, I ran an international research team jointly between an academic institute and a government funded science-policy institute, to understand the vulnerability and adaptation of endemic species and ecosystems to complex global changes, collaborating with palaeoecologists, modellers, geneticists, and statistical ecologists.

-On society: my main interests are in envisaging societal and environmental futures, in enabling powerful policy and behavioral change, and in bringing about (peaceful) tipping points for a new economy and sustainable society.
+On society: my main interests are in envisaging and enabling societal and environmental futures through transformative policy and behavioral change, and in bringing about (peaceful) tipping points for a new economy and sustainable society.
 Science is a key element in the sustainability transition ahead, but only really quite a small one.
 Far greater elements are economics, human needs and wants, perception, emotion, faith and how ordinary people make decisions in complex situations.
-To understand these issues in Africa, I used systems analysis, horizon scanning, trends analysis, early warning systems, citizen science, leadership studies, and complex models (in collaboration with modellers!).
+To understand these issues in Africa, I used systems analysis, horizon scanning, trends analysis, early warning systems, citizen science, leadership studies, and complex models.

 My work blends strategic planning, leadership, research, teaching, publication, writing, editing, public speaking, mentorship and citizen science.
-I teach young scientists and implementers in spatial ecology, biodiversity conservation, land use planning, climate change, environmental policy, conflict resolution, and leadership.
+I've taught young scientists and implementers spatial ecology, biodiversity conservation, land use planning, climate change, environmental policy, conflict resolution, and leadership.
 I've been fortunate to work with some of the best minds on the planet, and hope a few of their ideas and skills rubbed off.

-Apart from that, I'm a loving parent/stepparent (to Cat & Julia Barnard Simmons and Savannah & Matt Bowey) and wife (to filmmaker John Bowey), climber of active volcanoes, mediocre mountaineer, haphazard trail runner, community volunteer, and film co-producer.
+At home and outdoors, I'm a loving parent/stepparent, wife (to filmmaker John Bowey), climber of active volcanoes, mediocre mountaineer, haphazard trail runner, community volunteer, and film co-producer.
 I love good music, eclectic and diverse people, beauty and diversity in nature, and yummy vegan cuisine.